pytexas/pytexas.github.io/foundation/docs/blog/posts/2024-conference-recap.md

 had tutorials since 2017.
 Long-time attendee, speaker, and Keynoter [Andrew "Pandy" Knight](https://www.pytexas.org/2024/schedule/tutorials/#def-test_my_code_with_pytest) and organizer [Mason Egger](https://www.pytexas.org/2024/schedule/tutorials/#def-test_my_code_with_pytest) delivered the tutorials this year.
-We did not hold an open CFP for tutorials this year, but instead invited our presenters.
+We did not hold an open CFP for tutorials this year, but instead preselected our presenters.
 We made this choice because we weren't sure what the turnout would be for the tutorials, so we decided to invite people who are known PyTexas regulars who would attend either way and were willing to take the gamble on attendance.